marzof/fridge-staircase/README.md

 Every .fcstd file ([FreeCAD](https://www.freecadweb.org/) file) contains a 3d model of a part of the stair.
 Some of them contains an assemblage of parts as you can see in the dependency list at the end of this document (we used the [Assembly2 plugin](https://github.com/hamish2014/FreeCAD_assembly2)).

-Drawing layout in *A101_assembled_stair.fcstd* and *A721_double_beam.fcstd* may don't work correctly due to the excessive complexity of the board.
+Drawing layout in *A101_assembled_stair.fcstd* and *A721_double_beam.fcstd* may not work correctly due to the excessive complexity of the board.
 Because of that we decided, for the boards *A731*, *A732* and *A733* to compose the layout drawings into another software (we used [QCAD](http://qcad.org/en/)).

 The workflow was: